Ivanco19/Electric-Faults-Predictions/README.md

 # Electrical Fault Prediction

 ### Overview
 Electrical faults can have critical implications for power systems, leading to downtime, damage, and safety risks.
-In this project, we leverage machine learning techniques, specifically Support Vector Machines (SVM), Random Forest (RF), Decision Trees (DT), and K-Nearest Neighbors (KNN), to predict and prevent electrical faults.
+In this project, some machine learning techniques are implemented, specifically Support Vector Machines (SVM), Random Forest (RF), Decision Trees (DT), and K-Nearest Neighbors (KNN), to predict and prevent electrical faults.

 Electrical systems are susceptible to various types of faults, which can be broadly classified into symmetric and asymmetric faults.
 Understanding these classifications is crucial for effective fault detection and prevention in power systems.
 Typical relative frequencies of occurrence of different kinds of faults in a power system are: